 The Festival of Colour is the flagship arts event for the region.
-With six successful festivals under our belt, we are still fresh and stylish and punch well above our weight.
+With seven successful festivals under our belt, we are still fresh and stylish and punch well above our weight.
 We have established our track record with sell-out seasons of music, theatre and dance performances and deservedly known as the ‘best little arts festival in New Zealand’.

 Six extraordinary days and nights in the Southern Lakes

-The 2015 festival at a glance:
+The 2017 festival at a glance

 The late Fiona Rowley (Patron Settlor)

-Hetty Van Hale (Chair)
+Hetty Van Hale

-Lloyd S. Davis
+Lloyd S. Davis (Education)

 Philip Tremewan – Festival Director

-Lindsey Schofield – General Manager
+Laura Williamson – General Manager